rbms-bsc/DCRMR/_pages/Identifiers/Identifiers.md

 ## 10.01.1 Sources of information

-<a name="10.01.1.1">10.01.1.1</a> Take information included in this area from any source.
+<a name="10.01.1.1">10.01.1.1</a> Take information for all identifier elements from any source.
 Do not enclose any information in square brackets.

 ## Contents:
 {: .no_toc }